jeronimoluza/geoterminal/docs/installation.md

 ## Verifying Installation

-To verify that Geoterminal is installed correctly:
+To verify that geoterminal is installed correctly:

 ```bash
 geoterminal --version